Can I do my own Denture repairs?

 We recommend removing your Dentures at night to give your mouth a chance to rest.
 If you remove your Dentures, it is important to leave them in water with our recommended cleaning solution to prevent any warping or cracking, and ensuring a cleaner Denture.

-5 – I’m finding it hard to chew with my new Dentures, what can I do?
+I am finding it hard to chew with my Dentures

 Yes!
 Your appearance is one reason.
 Another is that the gap left by a missing tooth can mean greater strain is put on the teeth on each side.
 A gap can also mean your ‘bite’ is affected, because the teeth next to the space can lean into the gap and alter the way the upper and lower teeth bite together.
 This can then lead to food getting packed into the gap, which causes both decay and gum disease.
 Teeth that are out of position can damage tissues in the mouth.
 A removable partial Denture fills in the space created by missing teeth and fills out your smile.
 A partial Denture helps you to properly chew food, a difficult task when you are missing teeth.
 In addition, a Denture may improve speech and prevent a sagging face by providing support for lips and cheeks.

-8 – Why can lower Full Dentures be looser than Uppers?
+Why can lower Full Dentures move around than uppers?

-With uppers Dentures you get suction between the Denture and the palate which has a comparatively large surface area.
-Contrastingly the lower Dentures sit on thinner ridges which do not get the same suction as the palate.
-Also the tongue is around the lower Denture and it has a strong muscle which can move the lower Denture.
+With upper Dentures you usually get suction between the Denture and the palate which has a comparatively large surface area.
+In contrast, the lower Dentures sit on thinner ridges which prohibit suction capabilities.
+The tongue and cheeks can also play a role in the movement of a lower Denture.

 Pronouncing different words with Dentures may require some practice.
 Reading out loud and repeating words you are having trouble with will help.